-Additionally, the retina, or the back of the eye, is the only place in your body that gives doctors a close-up view of your blood vessels and nerves without your needing to be cut open.
-We asked trusted eye-care experts to tell us which conditions they may help diagnose during your regular exam.
-And don’t miss these secrets that eye doctors won’t tell you.
+Additionally, the retina, or the light-sensing tissue at the back of the eye, is the only place in your body that gives doctors a close-up view of your blood vessels and nerves without your needing to be cut open.
+We asked trusted eye care experts to tell us which conditions they may help diagnose during your regular exam.
+(And don’t miss these secrets that eye doctors won’t tell you.)

 High blood pressure

-Optic neuritis—inflammation of the optic nerve—can be a harbinger of MS, a degenerative disease of the nervous system, says Mitchell Munson, president of the American Optometric Association.
+Optic neuritis—inflammation of the optic nerve—can be a harbinger of multiple sclerosis (MS), a degenerative disease of the nervous system, says Mitchell Munson, president of the American Optometric Association.
 Optic neuritis occurs in 75 percent of patients with MS and is the first symptom of the disease in up to 25 percent of cases.
 (A diagnosis of optic neuritis doesn’t automatically mean you have MS; it could also be the result of an infection or other causes.)
 “Patients with optic neuritis often have blurred vision, but I have diagnosed this in some people with no symptoms at all,” Munson says.
-Learn about 11 things your doctor can tell just by looking at you.
+(Learn about 11 things your doctor can tell just by looking at you.)

-About 25 percent of RA patients have eye issues; dry eye is the most common.
+About 25 percent of rheumatoid arthritis (RA) patients have eye issues; dry eye is the most common.
 Another clue: “If a patient has two bouts of iritis—painful inflammation of the iris, or the colored part—in a year, or three in 18 months, we suspect rheumatoid arthritis,” Munson says.
-People with RA, an inflammatory disease that affects small joints in the hands and feet, have high levels of inflammatory chemicals in their blood.
+People with RA, an autoimmune disease that affects small joints in the hands and feet, have high levels of inflammatory chemicals in their blood.
 Sometimes these can migrate to the eyeball as well as to the joints, explains Munson.
-Don’t miss these other 10 signs of disease written all over your face.
+(Don’t miss these other 10 signs of disease written all over your face.)